-If awarded, one of the first grant activities will be doing an in-depth stakeholder mapping exercise with partners to form a Working Group.
+If awarded, one of the first grant activities will be doing an in-depth stakeholder mapping exercise to formalize partners and form a Working Group.
 Once an initial Working Group is formed, MAPC will facilitate another round of stakeholder mapping to potentially expand the Working Group, if necessary, but more importantly, the stakeholder mapping activity will inform a detailed community engagement plan that will be adjusted throughout the project to ensure grant activities are carried out transparently and inclusively.
-The following list denotes potential stakeholders who are likely to be engaged through this grant project.

-- Persons with unmet housing needs - Residents of public or other affordable housing units - Persons from all protected class groups under the Fair Housing Act - Regional and State public agencies that provide funding or technical assistance for housing, transportation, and social services (e.g., Massachusetts Housing Partnership, MassHousing, MassDevelopment, Executive Office of Housing and Livable Communities, CHAPA, etc.) - Community organization such as community development organizations and other community-based groups - Private and non-profit housing developers - Architects
+The following list denotes potential stakeholders who are likely to be engaged through this grant project: Persons with unmet housing needs; Residents of public housing or other affordable housing units; Persons from all protected class groups under the Fair Housing Act; Regional and State public agencies that provide funding or technical assistance for housing, transportation, and social services (e.g., Massachusetts Housing Partnership, MassHousing, MassDevelopment, Executive Office of Housing and Livable Communities, Citizens' Housing and Planning Association (CHAPA), etc.); Community organization such as community development organizations and other community-based groups; For-profit and non-profit housing developers; Architects; Community Land Trusts; Housing Authorities; Advocacy organizations; Owners of modular and prefabricated manufacturing facilities; Labor organizations; Construction industry workers; Economic development organizations; Workforce development organizations; and Subject matter experts and researchers focused on offsite construction technologies.

-- Community Land Trusts

-- Housing Authorities

-- Advocacy organizations

-- Owners of modular and prefabricated manufacturing facilities

-- Labor organizations

-- Construction industry workers

-- Economic development organizations

-- Workforce development organizations

-- Subject matter experts and researchers focused on offsite construction technologies

 To solicit input from and collaborate with stakeholders in developing this application, MAPC shared the application via a public notice on its website, published a blog post, and held a public hearing.
-The public hearing was held via Zoom on Monday, May 23 at 3pm.
-MAPC also shared the application with members of the Metro Mayors Coalition Housing Task Force, labor partners, state housing partners, and other allied organizations.
+The public hearing was held via Zoom on Monday, October 23 at 3pm.
+MAPC also shared the application with municipal partners, labor representatives, state housing partners, and other allied organizations.
 The proposal was also shared with subject matter experts focused on offsite construction research.
-MAPC met individually with several of these different stakeholders to help shape this proposal, and MAPC looks forward to continuing to refine the proposal via the PRO Housing Action Plan process, if awarded.
+MAPC met individually with several of these different stakeholders to help shape this proposal, and MAPC looks forward to finalizing participating municipalities and continuing to refine the proposal via the PRO Housing Action Plan process, if awarded.
 Particularly, early engagement with residents of affordable housing will need to be conducted as part of the Action Plan process.